 What is a Skilled Nursing Facility?

-It is important to understand what a skilled nursing facilities is to grasp the benefits and services that are provided to senior citizens who are in need intensive, specialized of care.
+It is important to understand what a skilled nursing facility is so you can be fully informed on the benefits and services that are provided to senior citizens who are in need intensive, specialized of care.
 These skilled nursing facilities provide a high level of medical care that is provided by trained individuals including physical therapists, registered nurses, speech therapists and occupational services.
 Skilled nursing facilities are often used either for a short-term rehabilitation period, typically following an illness or injury, or a long-term care option for patients who suffer from a chronic medical condition and need around-the-clock medical care.
 Seniors who do not need intensive medical care offered by skilled nursing facilities may wish to look into senior living options like assisted living facilities for semi-independent living that offers daily assistance.

 In order to understand the benefits of skilled nursing facilities, you must first look at the services provided through these accommodations.
 For example, those skilled nursing facilities that accept Medicare or Medicaid payments must offer certain services to be considered a Medicaid/Medicare provider.
-Even if you do not need to facility to accept Medicare or Medicaid payments, you should still see the available services to see fi the facility will meet your needs.
+Even if you do not need the facility to accept Medicaid or Medicare payments, you should still learn about the available services so you can decide whether the facility will meet your needs.
 Skilled nursing facility services can include:

 - Care for wounds